 The Clovehitch Killer was the second film for Duncan Skiles who had previously made The Last of the Great Romantics (2014).
-Screenwriter Christopher Ford has been a regular writer for Jon Watts since his early short film Clown (2010), writing the scripts for Watts’ full-length expansion of Clown (2014), Cop Car (2015) and Spider-Man: Homecoming (2017).
+Screenwriter Christopher Ford has been a regular writer for Jon Watts since his early short film Clown (2010), writing the scripts for Watts’ full-length expansion of Clown (2014), Cop Car (2015), Spider-Man: Homecoming (2017) and Chaos Walking (2021).
 Outside of that, Ford had also previously written Robot & Frank (2012).

 The Clovehitch Killer is based on the B.T.K Killer.
 Somewhat.
 There are a number of strong similarities – both the B.T.K.
 Dennis Rader and Dylan McDermott here broke in to victim’s houses and bound and killed them; both kept driver’s licences as souvenirs; both were Cub Scout masters; both were regular family men who attended church.
 In a series of scenes taken directly from the B.T.K. story, we see Dylan McDermott dressing in woman’s clothing and a female mask and taking photographs of himself bound (which Rader would later use to masturbate to later).
 But there are also a number of dissimilarities – Dylan McDermott is friendly and outgoing, shown as maintaining the guise of a decent family man, whereas Dennis Rader was described as a petty martinet.
 Also the ending of both killer’s stories is very different.